Banner

 Community Kitchens offers a weekly get together where our coordinator helps participants select inexpensive food, focused on what is readily available at the foodbank and on sale at local grocers.
 It is an opportunity to prepare and enjoy food as a group, allowing participants social as well as nutritional benefits.

-Community Kitchens is running October to December.
-Our next session will start in January.
+Community Kitchens is running its last session of the spring right now.
 We are always looking for funding and ways to make it a year-round offering.
 Contact us if you’d like to get on the list to attend or if you have questions about supporting Community Kitchens.

 A big thank you to our current Community Kitchens supporters, Coldest Night of the YearTrail SafewayHamber Foundation, and First Presbyterian Church, Trail.